Abiola-Malik/Abiola-Malik/README.md

-# Hey there! 👋 I'm Abdulmalik Abiola, known as Byte-Sultan
+# Hey there! 👋 I'm Abdulmalik Abiola

 I'm a passionate coder and tech enthusiast based in Ilorin, Nigeria.
 Currently pursuing a degree in biochemistry, I find joy in blending the worlds of science and technology.